 top of page

 If your cat has ever had the sniffles, you might have wondered, “Can cats get colds?”
-The short answer is yes, but cat colds aren’t exactly the same as what humans experience.
-It’s important to know the difference between a minor cold and a more serious upper respiratory infection (URI) to ensure your feline friend stays healthy and comfortable.
+The short answer is yes — but when it comes to Cat Colds vs Respiratory Issues, it’s important to understand the difference.
+Cat colds aren’t exactly the same as what humans experience, and knowing how to distinguish a minor cold from a more serious upper respiratory infection (URI) helps ensure your feline friend stays healthy and comfortable.

 What Is a Cat Cold?